Bread Dad

 • “Sweet Quick Bread” Setting Details – According to Wikipedia and most bakers, banana bread is a type of “quick bread” (that uses baking soda/powder instead of yeast).
 Unfortunately, this term (quick bread) has led to some confusion as bread machine manufacturers often use similar setting names to make rapid/express/quick sandwich-type breads as well as completely different sweet quick breads (i.e. banana bread).

-• IMPORTANT – Make sure to use the setting on your bread machine designed for SWEET QUICK BREADS.
+• IMPORTANT – Make sure to use the setting on your bread machine designed for QUICK BREADS/CAKES.
 This setting is for sweet quick bread recipes (i.e. banana bread or pumpkin bread) that use baking soda/powder (and not yeast).
 You can not use regular sandwich-type bread settings in order to make banana bread.

 • Be aware that the setting name used for banana bread recipes can vary by bread machine manufacturer.
 Here are some examples of settings used to make banana bread on various bread machines – the Sunbeam Breadmaker 5891 uses the “Quick” setting, the Zojirushi BB-PAC20 Bread Maker uses the “Cake” setting and the Cuisinart CBK-100 Bread Maker uses the “Cake/Quick Bread” setting.
 Therefore, you must check your bread machine’s instructions for the exact setting used to make banana bread on your specific bread machine model.